claudia1462656918/MSiA-Value-Chain-Project/README.md

    * Detect any correlation between parameters and consider exclusion of those highly correlated –2 points (planned for the next two weeks)

-   * Perform different dimension reduction methods to select variables that can be later used in training the predictive model –2 points (planned for the next two weeks)

-   * Train different models that are applicable to the data set –4 points

-   * Examine which metric is more appropriate for different models using cross validation –2 points

    **Icebox**